Summary of the Case

-CCK successfully represented a veteran before the Court of Appeals for Veterans Claims in appealing a Board of Veterans’ Appeals decision in which the Board denied the Veteran service connection for hypertension including as secondary to his service-connected PTSD.
+In February 2016, the Board of Veterans’ Appeals denied the Veteran service connection for his hypertension on both a secondary and direct basis.
 In denying the Veteran’s claim, the Board relied on a VA medical examination in which the examiner found “there is no evidence that the [appellant’s] PTSD has permanently worsened his hypertension beyond its natural progression.”

 To read the Court’s decision, click here.